 Additionally, we can provide tasks to students to either utilize AI or make them demonstrate their learning in more creative ways.
 Similar to when the Internet became more ubiquitous, our assessments should not be able to be answered/copied/created with a quick Google search.
 The same goes for AI.
 Our assignments should not be able to be completed with a quick prompt entered into an AI chatbot.
 Our next blog post will focus on ways to reimagine our summative assessments in the era of AI.

 If you are willing to wade into the AI waters right away, here are some ways it could be used.
 First, you’ll want to select your tool.
 There are many free/freemium tools available.
-Check out this list.
+Check out the resources at the bottom of this page.
 Be sure to read AI responses carefully, vet them for quality, and make sure they align with your instructional outcomes.

 - Get feedback on your own writing, such as emails to parents or administrators.